potato-gang/tamuCTF/Russian Nesting Doll/README.md

 #### Stage 5
 The jpeg looks like this:
 ![](./stage5.jpg)
-I spent some time analyzing this image and after a while I discovered this at the end of the file:
+And we can this at the end of the file:
 ```
 0001c5c0: 0000 0000 0000 0000 0000 6831 8160 0000  ..........h1.`..
 0001c5d0: 0000 0000 0000 0000 6831 8160 0000 0000  ........h1.`....